MarsBased/handbook/sections/firstday.md

 ## Onboarding

 Leire will invite you to the first day onboarding meeting on Slack.
-Apart from the contractual and formal part, this is the opportunity to comment on all the practical issues concerning [How We Work](/howwework.md), [Our rituals](/rituals.md),[Benefits & Perks](/benefits.md), [Requesting Holidays & Materials](/holidaysmaterials.md), etc.
+Apart from the contractual and formal part, this is the opportunity to comment on all the practical issues concerning [How We Work](/howwework.md), [Our rituals](/rituals.md), [Benefits & Perks](/benefits.md), [Requesting Holidays & Materials](/holidaysmaterials.md), etc.

 ## Your project